edinburghlivinglab/livinglab-hubserver/cron/README.txt

 A container to run cron jobs, with access to the system docker daemon, so it can run periodic jobs in any of the other containers active on the system.
-Must be run with access to the docker socket:
+Must be run with access to the docker socket, and with an environment variable set for the name of the container running the server.

 ```
-docker run -v /var/run/docker.sock:/docker.sock gngdb/cron
+docker run -d -e LLABSERVER=<server container name> -v /var/run/docker.sock:/docker.sock gngdb/cron
 ```

 The scripts must follow the conventions for [cron on Alpine Linux][alpinefaq].